Basketball Nymburk

-Basketball Nymburk, also known as ERA Nymburk due to sponsorship reasons, is a professional basketball team that is based in the town of Nymburk.
-The club plays in the top-tier level professional Czech National League (NBL).
-Nymburk regularly plays in European competitions, as it last participated in the Basketball Champions League.
+Basketball Nymburk, also known as ERA Nymburk due to sponsorship reasons, was a professional basketball team that was based in the town of Nymburk.
+The club played in the top-tier level professional Czech National League (NBL).
+Nymburk regularly played in European competitions, as it last participated in the Basketball Champions League.

-Basketball Nymburk is by far the most successful team in the national league, as it has won 19 titles since the 2003–04 season.
-The next closest team has just 5.
-It plays its domestic competitions in Sportovní centrum Nymburk and international matches in Královka Arena in Prague.
+Basketball Nymburk was by far the most successful team in the national league, as it had won 19 titles since the 2003–04 season.
+The next closest team had just 5.
+It played its domestic competitions in Sportovní centrum Nymburk and international matches in Královka Arena in Prague.

+Basketball Nymburk merged with SK Slavia Prague before the 2026–2027 season, becoming known as SK Slavia Prague ERA NBK.

 History

 Nymburk won the Czech National League championship every season from 2004 to 2022, also winning in 2023, 2024, and it has also played in several European-wide basketball competitions, including the European 2nd-tier level EuroCup.
-Some of the club's former players include Darius Washington, former NCAA champion and NBA player George Zidek, who is the team's current press speaker, and naturalized Czech player Maurice Whitfield.
+Some of the club's former players include Darius Washington, former NCAA champion and NBA player George Zidek, who was the team's press speaker, and naturalized Czech player Maurice Whitfield.